hantman-lab/animal-soup/docs/source/index.rst

 Summary
 =======

-``animal-soup`` is an automated behavioral classification software that allows members of the UNC Hantman Lab to quickly and efficiently generate ethograms for their reach-to-grab behavioral data.
+``animal-soup`` is an automated behavioral classification software that allows members of the Hantman Lab to quickly and efficiently generate ethograms for their reach-to-grab behavioral data.
 It is a collection of "pandas extensions", which are functions that operate on pandas DataFrames.
-It essentially creates a user-friendly "psuedo-database" of your behavioral data, interfacing with with `fastplotlib <https://github.com/kushalkolar/fastplotlib>`_ for fast visualization and editing of predicted behavioral labels.
+``animal-soup`` essentially creates a user-friendly "psuedo-database" of your behavioral data, interfacing with with `fastplotlib <https://github.com/kushalkolar/fastplotlib>`_ for fast visualization and editing of predicted behavioral labels.